-From start up through production, Life Sciences companies depend on validated FDA-compliant software applications to support operations.
+From start up through production, Life Sciences companies depend on validated FDA-compliant software applications and quality systems to support operations.
 The qualified infrastructure required to run those applications smoothly is technologically complex, requiring careful design, planning and support from IT teams to achieve and maintain regulatory compliance.
 Life Science leaders rely on technology experts to manage the infrastructure foundation, so they can retain focus on research and production.

 The exacting, regulated business of producing drugs, medical devices and other biotech products requires proven, validated software and qualified computer systems.
 Applications that calibrate laboratory equipment, maintain consistent manufacturing environments, track documentation and much more provide the control and process foundation for every Life Sciences company.

 Unfortunately, there is wide variation in the technical requirements of the many best-of-breed biotech applications common today.
 Many were developed for on premise deployment, while recently developed applications are likely to be cloud-ready.
 Regardless of their technology, they need to coexist—seamlessly.

 Function First, Technology Second

 To support operations in a Life Sciences company, the functionality is far more important than the technology platform.
 Applications must have a proven track record—used by companies that have successfully participated in the FDA approval process.

 The infrastructure and tech support required to run the applications is secondary, but still a critical consideration.
 Which is why Life Sciences companies look to technology experts—professionals who have already navigated the complexities of the industry’s leading software and understand the infrastructure requirements of FDA- regulated operations.